-The WMP will be reviewed annually by the BW Gold EM to assess its effectiveness and evaluate waste management strategies.
+The WMP will be reviewed annually by the EM to assess its effectiveness and evaluate waste management strategies.
 The strategy employed by BW Gold will be regular monitoring as described in Section 10, supported by operational change and adoption of other mitigating measures as warranted.
+BW Gold will be proactive in its approach to waste management, identifying needs and responses in advance of new or modified activities which may result in altered waste streams.
+For example, construction projects undertaken during operations.